lmefiuna/jamieson_daphne/README.md

 ## IP Cores

 This design uses the "Gigabit Ethernet PCS PMA" IP core from Xilinx.
 It is included in every Vivado build and is free to use.
-The build script pulls this core automatically from the XCIX file.
+The build script pulls this core automatically from the included XCIX file.

 ## Hardware

-This demo design targets the XC7A200T-3FBG676C FPGA used on the DAPHNE board.
-Plug an SFP or SFP+ module into the SFP cage for DAQ1 and connect the other end to a GbE port in a switch or PC.
+This demo design targets the XC7A200T-2FBG676C FPGA used on the DAPHNE board.
+Plug an SFP or SFP+ module into the "SFP1" cage for DAQ1 and connect the other end to a GbE port in a switch or PC.

 In the FPGA there are some various registers and memories that are connected to the internal address data bus.
 Specifically there is a BlockRAM, a couple of static readonly registers, a read-write test register, and a FIFO.
 The address mapping for these things is defined in the VHDL package file.

-Note the XCIX IP core package needed to be regenerated because the Artix family uses different MGTs.

-### Clocks
+### Required Clocks

 This design requires a 125MHz MGT refclk and a 100MHz system clock (FPGA_MCLK).
 The microcontroller on the DAPHNE must configure the clock generator to produce these frequencies.
-The 62.5MHz "main" clock is not used in this design.
+The 62.5MHz "main" clock is not used in this design as it is internally generated using an MMCM.

 ## DAPHNE specific logic

 ### Timestamp Counter

 A free running 64 bit counter is used as the timestamp.
+This timestamp can be read from a dedicated spy buffer.

 ### AFE Front End